Skip to main content

 Sex Offender Registries

-The best place to start is the U.S. Department of Justice's National Sex Offender Public Website.
-It links to the public registry sites for all of the states.
-Everyday users can search a specific jurisdiction or quickly run a national search that queries all the registries.
+The United States Department of Justice's National Sex Offender Public Webpage is a good place to start your search.
+It links to the public registry sites for all states.
+Users can search a specific jurisdiction or run a national search.

-In contrast to sexual offenses, information about other criminal convictions can be more challenging to locate.
-As a starting point, not every arrest results in a criminal conviction, so finding arrest records is often very different from finding criminal conviction data.
+Information about other criminal convictions can be more challenging to locate.
+Not every arrest results in a criminal conviction.
+Thus, finding arrest records is very different from finding criminal records or court case information.

 Commercial Background Check Websites

-A quick search would reveal that numerous companies advertise on the internet that, for a fee, they'll search for someone's criminal history.
-They rely on private databases gathered from federal, state and local government records.
+Many companies offer criminal background checks for a fee.
+They rely on private databases gathered from federal, state, and local government court records.

 These sites may be a desirable option in some situations.
-For instance, anyone putting an apartment up for lease may want to use a commercial background check website that requires a prospective tenant to voluntarily log in and provide their social security number and other personal information, which will be used to create a report that will be sent to the prospective landlord.
-The report could reveal criminal background information that the individual may have in their history.
+For instance, a landlord putting an apartment up for lease may want to use a commercial background check on future tenants.
+The website requires a prospective tenant to voluntarily log in and provide their social security number and other personal information.
+This information is used to create a report that is sent to the prospective landlord.
+The report will reveal the prospective tenant's criminal background information.

-If you need assistance in obtaining someone's criminal record or wish to find out if it is possible to have your own record expunged so it would not be discoverable by potential employers, it is worth taking the time to speak with an attorney knowledgeable about the process.
+If you need help obtaining someone's criminal record or wish to find out if it is possible to expunge your own record, you should consult an attorney.
 Contact a qualified criminal defense lawyer near you to learn more.

 Can I Solve This on My Own or Do I Need an Attorney?